Servings: 4-6 serving(s)

-I’m a mom so one of my very important jobs is to feed my kids and I think I do it well.
+As a mom one of my very important jobs is to feed my kids, and I think I do it well.
 My kids write things like “You’re a good cook” on Mother’s Day cards and they tell me stuff like “microwave Kraft Dinner looks disgusting” because they know I like to hear them trash processed foods.

 I like to tell people that my son is a beautiful eater.
-At 11 he’ll eat anything you put in front of him, except lettuce (I guess it’s a texture thing).
+At 11 he’ll eat anything you put in front of him, except lettuce (it’s a texture thing).
 It’s a joy to watch him eat.

 Until last night.

 Yesterday he was fitted with an orthodontic thing – like a retainer with a little lock in the middle.
 And I have the tiny key.
 One little turn every morning.
 It’s like assembling something from Ikea and for some reason reminds me of The Borrowers.
 If I lose the key they said I could use a paper clip.
 (Would you poke a paper clip into your child’s mouth?)

 He said it doesn’t hurt, it’s just that his mouth feels full and that there’s too much stuff in there to deal with chewing food.
 So last night, instead of supper, he had a banana mango smoothie with yogurt.
 It was very good.
 But a child can’t live on smoothies for a month so tonight I made him sweet potato wedges.
 They stay soft enough that you don’t have to do a lot of chewing and they’re tasty and nutritious.